mkdrake37/seams/fulbright.md

-The *Software Engineering for Applied Mathematics and Sciences (SEAMS)* workshop will provide expert coaching for some of the best African mathematics students, so that those students can take their research projects to their next level, while learning how to be effective team members in complex technical collaborations.
+The *Software Engineering for Applied Mathematics and Sciences (SEAMS)* workshop will provide expert coaching for some of the best African mathematics students, so that those students can take their research projects to the next level, while also gaining experience in the practices and tools used by effective international technical collaborations tackling complex challenges.

 The African Institute for Mathematical Sciences (AIMS) is a pan-African organization, with affiliate sites in several nations, including Ghana.
 AIMS Ghana, like the other AIMS sites, focuses on developing the mathematical talent of promising African men and women via a collaboration of African researchers, students, and volunteer faculty from prominent institutions world-wide, including many in the US.
 This is accomplished via their accelerated Masters program, which includes a few months of foundational coursework, followed by a few months of intensive electives, and finally a few months of student-driven research which is ultimately evaluated in a thesis defense.

-The focus for the program at AIMS goes beyond producing world-class researchers: we seek to develop people who will apply their mathematical talents to the challenges facing Africa today.
-This emphasis on applications of mathematical thinking - whether driving African advancement in the academy, public service, or private business - often lends itself to computational-based approaches.
+The focus for AIMS program goes beyond producing world-class researchers: we seek to develop people who will apply their mathematical talents to the challenges facing Africa today.
+This emphasis on applications of mathematical thinking - whether driving African advancement in the academy, public service, or private development - often lends itself to computational approaches.

 Given that, the program of study across all AIMS sites includes multiple courses